 This was achieved by moving the allocation of receipts from social charges from the general social security budget to different social security funds, where the benefits arising such funds were non-contributory, and so compatible with European law.

 The reflex by the government was not unexpected, and it is of interest to note that they did not appear to be entirely sure it is legally watertight, with Christian Eckert, the Minister of the Budget, having candidly stating at the time, "Dire qu’il est d’une solidité juridique totale serait exagéré."

-Well that lack of certainty has now been confirmed in a decision of the Court of Appeal sitting in Nancy, who have ruled that the major part (14.05%) of the social charges was to be immediately reimbursed to the taxpayer.
+That lack of certainty has now been confirmed in a decision of the Court of Appeal sitting in Nancy, who have ruled that the major part (14.05%) of the social charges was to be immediately reimbursed to the taxpayer.

-The judges in this case considered that notwithstanding the change made by the government the proceeds of the charges fell within European Regulation (EC) No 883/2004 and are therefore governed by the principle of unity of the legislation provided for by this text.
+The judges in this case considered that, notwithstanding the change made by the government, the proceeds of the charges fell within European Regulation (EC) No 883/2004 and are therefore governed by the principle of unity of the legislation provided for by this text.
 That means that the taxpayer cannot be subject to social security contributions in another state than the one he depends on for his social security.

 Not surprisingly the government have appealed the decision to the Conseil d’Etat, on 31st July, 2018, a hearing that may well not be heard until 2019.

 However, for those who have paid social security contributions in 2015 and 2016 for which they do not consider they are liable it is imperative that a claim is made before the end of the year.
 Claims can also be later made for 2018.